 Ski Xtreme is a superb skiing game by Danny "danjo" Boyd of Apocalyptic Coders.
 Circy's concise review for Klik-me.com says it all about this modern "klik" classic: |

 "Summer is drawing to a close, and winter seems to be quite a long way off yet.
 But get yourself immersed in this game and you'll be playing it for ages.
 If you were a fan of Ski Free (that game that came bundled with many old PCs, along with Chip's Challenge), you've got about ten times as much game than that.
-Heck, Danjo's effort even comes with a fully blown level editor.
+Heck, Danjo's effort even comes with a full-blown level editor.
 And a trick editor too.
 That's some achievement.

 The level design is very good.
 This is one thing that Danjo is always good at, in my opinion.
 Obstacles and flags are positioned in such a place that you'll have to have very deft keyboard skills to get through the course unscathed.
 None of the levels are unfair, either.
 And because of this great level design, you'll have an absolute blast playing through this.
 The level editor should keep you occupied for hours, and you'll be perfectly content, when, even if you finish the game, to replay the courses again, looking for the best times and high scores.

 Hugely addictive, then, is what I can say about this game.
-Danjo, in my eyes, has released what is Apocalyptic Coders best game so far.
+Danjo, in my eyes, has released what is Apocalyptic Coders' best game so far.
 I can't recommend it highly enough."

 Reviewed by: Underdogs